 Serge: GAAAAAAHHHH!!!
 THIS HURTS WAY MORE THAN IT LOOKS IN THE MOVIES!!!
 WAY MORE!!
 Waaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaah!!!!

-Spexico: How Mr. X/Señor X is portrayed: Wearing a sombrero in his first and last appearences, sporting a bandito moustache and speaking Spanish right up to the final fight against Leon.
+- Spexico: How Mr. X/Señor X is portrayed: Wearing a sombrero in his first and last appearances, sporting a bandito moustache, and speaking Spanish right up to the final fight against Leon.
 Leon is stymied by Señor X's guttural babbling.

 Wesker: Still securing the area.
 It's proving to be a bit more difficult than anticipated.
 Keep bumping into things for some reason.
 Wonder what's up with that.

 - Take That: To the Resident Evil movies, ironically during two of his RE LPs.
 In the RE4 LP, Ada finds a locked door and says she hears someone whimpering on the other side (it's Ashley) and Id quips that "Someone has just finished watching the Resident Evil movie."
 In RE Zero, when Rebecca stumbles upon a hidden torture chamber, one of the torture instruments is a portable DVD player showing the first RE movie.